NestorDR/tr-sp500-TA-plot-chart/README.md

 Sometimes, on web platforms like [TradingView](https://www.tradingview.com/chart/), we cannot find the instruments we would like to see graphed, or a technical indicator we want to test.
 And we must resort to alternative solutions, this is one.

-A [Japanese candlestick chart](https://en.wikipedia.org/wiki/Candlestick_chart) is versatile style of financial chart used to describe price movements.
+A [Japanese candlestick chart](https://en.wikipedia.org/wiki/Candlestick_chart) is friendly style of financial chart used to describe price evolution.
 If we add occidental analysis techniques, and even more, the forescast of machine learning models, we could have a solid tool to help us in the market surfing.

 This example implements perhaps the most common architecture pattern which is [n-tier architecture pattern](https://www.oreilly.com/library/view/software-architecture-patterns/9781491971437/ch01.html).
 And it has a lot of comments within its code.